-During the resolution process, the Compliance Officer may modify procedures that do not materially jeopardize any party, such as accommodating summer schedules or working locations.
+During the resolution process, the Compliance Officer may modify procedures that do not materially jeopardize the fairness owed to any party, such as accommodating summer schedules or working locations.
 The Compliance Officer may also vary procedures materially with notice (on the institutional website, with the appropriate effective date identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedures.